PonnyTheLight/ponnythelight/README.md

 - Web Developer.
 - 1 year of experience.
 - Wanting to learn.
-- Studying medium grade of technician in microcomputer systems and networks in Spain.

 ## Stack
 NextJS ReactJS HTML CSS JavaScript TailwindCSS Prisma.io